-- a. an incorporated association - b. a body corporate - c. a company - d. a cooperative society - e. an Aboriginal or Torres Strait Islander corporation or incorporated association, or - f. a trust duly constituted. - 2. be a Traditional Owner group for the area where the work / project is proposed (or have culturally appropriate permissions where the project may over multiple estates) - 3. have legal access to the area(s) where the project will take place - 4. accept the terms and conditions of the application and the specified terms in the agreement templates. - 5. confirm that that all actual, perceived or actual conflicts of interest are declared, and a management plan is proposed. - 6.
-Hold or be willing to hold the required insurances: Workers Compensation; Public Liability (minimum required: \$20,000,000 per occurrence); Professional Indemnity Insurance (minimum required: \$5,000,000) and Motor Vehicles and Plant and Equipment Insurance (if applicable). - 7. have developed and implemented comprehensive WHS policies and procedures for the project, or is willing to undergo a WHS risk assessment, take all reasonable steps to manage identified risks, and undergo specific training or qualifications that the Foundation recommends prior to commencing the project. - 8. have a project that is ready to commence by mid-June 2022.
+- a. an incorporated association - b. a body corporate - c. a company - d. a cooperative society - e. an Aboriginal or Torres Strait Islander corporation or incorporated association, or - f. a trust duly constituted. - 2.
+Be a Traditional Owner group for the area where the work / project is proposed (or have culturally appropriate permissions where the project may cover multiple estates) - 3.
+Have legal access to the area(s) where the project will take place. - 4.
+Accept the terms and conditions of the application and the specified terms in the agreement templates. - 5.
+Confirm that that all actual, perceived and/or potential conflicts of interest are declared, and a management plan is proposed. - 6.
+Hold or be willing to hold the required insurances: Workers Compensation; Public Liability

+(minimum required: \$20,000,000 per occurrence); Professional Indemnity Insurance (minimum required: \$5,000,000) and Motor Vehicles and Plant and Equipment Insurance (if applicable).

+- 7. Have developed and implemented comprehensive WHS policies and procedures for the project, or is willing to undergo a WHS risk assessment, take all reasonable steps to manage identified risks, and undergo specific training or qualifications that the Foundation recommends prior to commencing the project. - 8.
+Have a project that is ready to commence by early-May 2024.